-Find the file template.html on your computer (wherever you saved it) and double-click on it.
+Find the file template.html on your computer and double-click on it.
 A web page should pop up in your browser.
 If it's a completely blank web page, you've done it right.
+You can then copy the web site's url (which, if it's on your computer, should start with file:///) to both Google Chrome's browser and Firefox's browser.
+We will test all web sites on these two browsers.
+If you do not have these two browsers on your laptop, make sure you download and install both now.